 Yes.
 Financial Aid is available to a matriculated student in a degree program or certificate program.
 Students must be enrolled in at least six credits and require financial assistance to meet your total expense at Marist College.
 Students should apply for this assistance while applying for admission.

 Complete a Free Application for Federal Student Aid (FAFSA).
 The Marist College school code is 002765.
 If you do not have a Personal Identification Number (PIN), apply for one at www.pin.ed.gov.
 You will need a PIN to electronically sign your FAFSA.

 For additional information contact the Office of Student Financial Services.
-You can also download the latest version of Marist's Affordability Guide for adult students which provides useful information about financial aid, grants, scholarships, loan programs, and so much more.
+From their website, you can download the latest version of Marist's Affordability Guide for adult students which provides useful information about financial aid, grants, scholarships, loan programs, and so much more.

 Are there scholarships available?

 Adult Learner Grant - Awarded upon acceptance to Marist to adult students enrolling full or part-time (at least 9 credits) at the Poughkeepsie campus.
 Awards range from $750 - $1500 per semester.